ansible-collections/community.general/CONTRIBUTING.md

    listed as `maintainers` will be pinged for new issues and PRs that modify the module/plugin or its tests.

    When you add a new plugin/module, we expect that you perform maintainer duty for at least some time after contributing it.

+## pre-commit

+This particular process will help to evaluate some linting before committing any changes.
+Therefore you need the pre-commit.

+### Installation

+Follow <https://pre-commit.com/#install> and `pre-commit install`